Balloon in a Bottle Experiment – Properties of Air

 Some things look easy until you try them.
 You might not think it would be hard to inflate a balloon inside a plastic soda bottle — you just put the balloon inside the bottle and puff away, right?
 You’ll quickly realize, though, that the properties of air make blowing up the balloon a bit trickier than you thought.

 - Rubber stopper or cork

-- Slip the balloon inside the neck of the bottle and stretch the mouth of the balloon over the bottle top.
+Slip the balloon inside the neck of the open bottle and stretch the mouth of the balloon over the bottle top.

-- Take a deep breath and try to blow up the balloon inside the bottle.
-Good luck!
+Take a deep breath and try to blow up the balloon by blowing into the neck of the bottle.

-- Ask an adult to punch a small hole with a nail and hammer in the side of the bottle, close to the base.
+Ask an adult to punch a small hole with a nail and hammer in the side of the bottle near the base.

-- Place the balloon in the bottle again (Step 1) and try to blow up the balloon.
-Quite a difference!
-Blow hard until the balloon fills most of the bottle (a little water left in the bottle helps).
-Place a finger (or thumb) over the nail hole when you stop blowing.
-You are too cool!
-Now, move your finger.
+Place the balloon back in the bottle, just like in Step 1, and try to blow up the balloon again.
+Blow hard until the balloon fills most of the bottle — leaving a little water in the bottle will help with this.
+Place a finger or thumb over the hole when you stop blowing.
+Then, move your finger and see what happens.

-The balloon won’t inflate much the first time because the bottle is already filled with air.
-There's no room for the balloon to expand inside the bottle.
-However, when you punch a hole in the bottle, the air molecules in the bottle have an exit.
-They're pushed out as the balloon fills the space inside.
-As long as you plug the hole, the balloon stays inflated.
-When you take your thumb off the hole, outside air flows back into the bottle as the balloon collapses.
-Because of the elasticity of the rubber or latex, the balloon shrinks to its original size as the air rushes out the top of the bottle.
-By the way, when you filled the bottle with water, you made its walls more rigid and it was easier to push the nail through the flexible plastic.
-Who'd ever think that flowing, soft water could give that much support?
+The first time you try to inflate the balloon, you won’t get very far.
+Because the bottle is already filled with air, there’s no room for the balloon to expand inside.
+However, when you punch a hole in the bottle, the air molecules have an exit, so the next time you try to inflate the balloon, the air is pushed out the hole as the balloon fills the space inside.
+As long as the hole is plugged, the balloon will stay inflated.
+When you remove your thumb, outside air quickly flows back into the bottle as the balloon collapses.
+Because of the elasticity of latex, the balloon shrinks to its original size as air rushes back out.